carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 >  can be downloaded by specifying our queries with `--format genbank`.
 {: .callout}

-> ## Exercise 1: Downloading data from NCBI with the command line
+> ## Exercise 1: Downloading data from NCBI using the command line
 >
 > Suppose you are asked to perform the following sequence of actions:
 >
-> 1. Download the genome of *Streptococcus thermophilus* with the NCBI assembly number `GCF_000011825.1` in a FASTA format and save it to an output directory titled `thermophilusLMG18311`.
+> 1. Download the genome of *Streptococcus thermophilus* with the NCBI assembly number `GCF_000011825.1` in a FASTA format and save it to an output directory entitled `thermophilusLMG18311`.
 > 2. Change to the directory where the FASTA file is located and unzip it.
 > 3. Move the FASTA file all the way back to the `thermophilusLMG18311` directory.
 > 4. Change to the `thermophilusLMG18311` directory and delete the `refseq` subdirectory created by the downloading tool.